optakt/optakt.github.io/content/knowledge/flare.md

 ##### Safety and Liveness

 Nodes in FBA are categorized as well-behaved or ill-behaved.
-A well-behaved node choses sensisble quorum slices and obeys the protocol, including eventually repsonding to all requests.
+A well-behaved node chooses sensible quorum slices and obeys the protocol, including eventually responding to all requests.
 An ill-behaved node does not.
 Ill-behaved nodes may act arbitrarily — they might be compromised, their owner may have maliciously modified the software or may be crashed.
-The goal of Byzantine agreement is to ensure that well-behaved nodes extrenalize the same values despite the presence of ill-behaved nodes.
+The goal of Byzantine agreement is to ensure that well-behaved nodes externalize the same values despite the presence of ill-behaved nodes.
 This goal contains two parts:

 * preventing nodes from diverging and externalizing different values of the same slot
-* ensuring nodes can actually externalize values as opposed to getting blocked in some dead-end state from which the consensus is no loger possible
+* ensuring nodes can actually externalize values as opposed to getting blocked in some dead-end state from which the consensus is no longer possible

 These properties concern two terms: liveness and safety.
 A set of nodes in FBAS enjoy safety if no two of them ever externalize different values from the same slot.
 A node in FBAS enjoys liveness if it can externalize new values without the participation of any failed (including ill-behaved) nodes.
-Well-behaved nodes that has noth safety and liveness properties are called `correct` nodes.
+Well-behaved nodes that have both safety and liveness properties are called `correct` nodes.

 ```text
 liveness AND safety = correct nodes